hamholla/hamholla/README.md

 ## Hi there ✋!

 I'm Ham Hollett, a passionate front-end developer with a keen eye for creating engaging and user-friendly web experiences.
-With 7 years of experience in the industry, I specialize in React and TypeScript, crafting clean and maintainable code that brings designs to life.
+I specialize in Front End Development and React, crafting clean and maintainable code that brings designs to life.
 I thrive in collaborative environments, working closely with designers and developers to build intuitive and seamless interfaces.
 When I'm not coding, you can find me exploring new technologies, staying up to date with the latest trends, and constantly seeking ways to level up my skills.
 Let's connect and create something awesome together!

 <br/>